 Our website is designed with accessibility to all users with differing needs in mind.
-Web accessibility, regardless of disability, is an important means of sharing both current and historical information.
+Web accessibility, regardless of disability, is an essential means of sharing current and historical information.
 Access to the web can be impacted by many types of disabilities: visual, auditory, physical, speech, cognitive, and neurological.

-Access to technology can be even more important to those with disabilities than for the general population, who may have more accessibility to traditional information sources, such as printed materials.
-Our hope is that our site presents information in a way that everyone can easily access information, regardless of what systems they are using and how they navigate through our site.
+Access to technology can be even more critical to those with disabilities than the general population, who may have more accessibility to traditional information sources, such as printed materials.
+We hope that our site presents information so that everyone can easily access it, regardless of what systems they are using and how they navigate through our site.

-Our goal is to continuously improve our site to meet the needs of all of our users.
-If you experience any difficulty with the accessibility of any web pages or documents, please contact our communications department so that we can assist in accommodating your needs.
+Our goal is to continuously improve our site to meet all our users’ needs.
+If you experience any difficulty with the accessibility of any web pages or documents, please get in touch with our communications department so that we can assist in accommodating your needs.